 All articles published in TJCSM are provided in full open access.
 In order to provide free access to readers, and to cover the costs of peer review, copyediting, typesetting, long-term archiving, and journal management, an article processing charge of US$10 per page applies to papers accepted after peer review.
 In our journal, the publication of accepted papers will be free of charge until July 1, 2019.

 Tbilisi Journal of Computer Science and Mathematics follows closely the Committee on Publications Ethics (COPE).
 We fully adhere to its Code of Conduct and its Best Practice Guidelines.

 The editors of this journal are well known experts in the field and they enforce a rigorous peer-review process together with strict ethical policies and standards to ensure to add high quality scientific works to the field of scholarly publication.
 Unfortunately, cases of plagiarism, data falsification, image manipulation, inappropriate authorship credit, and the like, do arise.
-The editors of Tbilisi Mathematical Journal take such publishing ethics issues very seriously and are trained to proceed in such cases with a zero tolerance policy.
+The editors of TJCSM take such publishing ethics issues very seriously and are trained to proceed in such cases with a zero tolerance policy.

 Authors wishing to publish their papers in TJCSM must abide to the following:

 Any facts that might be perceived as a possible conflict of interest of the author(s) must be disclosed in the paper prior to submission.
 Authors should accurately present their research findings and include an objective discussion of the significance of their findings.
 Data and methods used in the research need to be presented in sufficient detail in the paper, so that other researchers can replicate the work.
 Simultaneous submission of manuscripts to more than one journal is not tolerated.

 Republishing content that is not novel is not tolerated (for example, an English translation of a paper that is already published in another language will not be accepted).